 2. Skipping Pre-Calibration Scans

-The Error: Skipping a pre-calibration scan to save time, which can lead to missed Diagnostic Trouble Codes (DTCs) or underlying issues.
+Skipping a pre-calibration scan to save time can lead to missed Diagnostic Trouble Codes (DTCs) or underlying issues.

 - Perform a pre-scan on every vehicle before starting repairs, no matter how minor.